rebelsky/csc207c/_mps/blockchains.md

 ## Acknowledgements

 This assignment comes from materials developed by Peter-Michael Osera and Anya Vostinar.
-Samuel A. Rebelsky made a variety of updates, including the new Q&A section.
+Samuel A. Rebelsky made a variety of updates, including the new Q&A section, the introduction of a new `HashValidator` class, and the expansion of transactions to include names.